pinojs/pino-pretty/Readme.md

 [`chalk.supportsColor`](https://www.npmjs.com/package/chalk#chalksupportscolor).

 `customPrettifiers` option provides the ability to add a custom prettify function for specific log properties. `customPrettifiers` is an object, where keys are log properties which will be prettified and value is the prettify function itself.
-For example, if log has contains `query` property, you can specify a prettifier for it:
+For example, if a log line contains a `query` propert you can specify a prettifier for it:
 ```js
 {